squidsolutions/jssdk-filters-widget/README.md

   * noFiltersMessage : text displayed when no facets are selected
   * initialFacet : if an id is set, this filter will automatically be selected upon instantiation
   * facetList : an array of permitted filter ID's
-  * avoidFacets : an array of filter ID's to not be displayed
+  * ignoredFacets : an array of filter ID's to not be displayed